andy489/Introduction_to_Programming_CPP/Tasks.md

 **3.18.** Write a program which calculates the sum  <img src="https://latex.codecogs.com/svg.latex?\Large&space;e^x=1+\frac{x}{1!}+\frac{x^2}{2!}+..."> and find the [Napier's constant](https://en.wikipedia.org/wiki/E_(mathematical_constant)).
 The approximation continues until the absolute value of the last collectible becomes less than <img src="https://latex.codecogs.com/svg.latex?\Large&space;\epsilon"> (where <img src="https://latex.codecogs.com/svg.latex?\Large&space;x"> and <img src="https://latex.codecogs.com/svg.latex?\Large&space;\epsilon"> are given real numbers).

 **3.19.** Find the smallest number expressible as the sum of two cubes in two different ways and print the expressions. ([Hardy–Ramanujan number](https://en.wikipedia.org/wiki/1729_(number)) )

+**3.20.** Write a program that reads an integer number N and prints how many trailing zeros are present at the end of the number N!
+(N factorial).
+Make sure your program works for N up to 50 000.
+Hint: you don’t need to calculate the actual factorial to count the number of trailing zeroes.

+Input|Output|Explanation
+1|0|1!=1, no trailing zeros
+5|1|5!=120, 1 trailing zero
+20|4|20!=2432902008176640000, 4 trailing zeros

 ## 4. Arrays

 **4.01.** Write a function which takes two arguments - an array and its size and prints all elements of the array on the console.